Our use of cookies

 Where a care leaver resides in a different Local Authority area, the Local Housing Authority will seek to support the young person in looking for accommodation in that area.

 Pathway planning work should set out what options may be available for care leavers to settle in another area where they chose to do so.
-This should include the Personal Advisor contacting the Local Housing Authority wherethe young person resides to explore what accommodation options may be available in advance of them leaving care.
+This should include the Personal Adviser contacting the Local Housing Authority where the young person resides to explore what accommodation options may be available in advance of them leaving care.

-Housing Personal Advisor referral will made when challenging issues such as local connection, care leaver status, and priority banding.
+Housing Personal Adviser referral will be made when challenging issues such as local connection, care leaver status, and priority banding.
 Help is also available via the Right to Move

 13. Suitable accommodation